The OpenGTS Project Follow us on

 cd $GTS_HOME

-bin/admin.sh Account -account=myaccount -device=mydevice -deleteFutureEvents=3600
+bin/admin.sh Device -account=myaccount -device=mydevice -deleteFutureEvents=3600

 The above command will delete events which are more than 1 hour (3600 seconds) into the future. [replace "myaccount" and "mydevice" with the desired account/device id.]